Creamy White Chicken Enchiladas

 -

-1 (4 ounce) can diced green chiles, undrained
+1 can (4 ounces) diced green chiles, undrained

 -

-Preheat oven to 350°F. Lightly spray a 9×13-inch baking dish with nonstick spray.
+Preheat and Prep: Heat your oven to 350°F (180°C).
+Lightly grease a 9×13-inch baking dish with non-stick spray or a little butter.

 -

-In a medium bowl, combine the shredded chicken, 1 cup of cheese, and season with salt, pepper, and Adobo to your liking.
+Mix the Filling: In a medium bowl, combine the shredded chicken, 1 cup of the Monterey Jack cheese, ground cumin, salt, and pepper.
+Stir until well combined.

 -